All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 If your dog displays early warning signs of aggression, seek professional assistance to help prevent possible attacks in the future.

-Under the legislation, a “restricted breed dog” is defined as a breed whose importation into Australia is prohibited under the Commonwealth Customs (Prohibited Imports) Regulations 1956.
-At present this includes:
+Under the legislation, a “restricted breed dog” is defined as a breed whose of dog listed in the Dog Regulations 2013.

 The regulations also provide for a restricted breed dog to include any dog of a mixed breed that visibly contains any of the above prohibited breeds.

-Where there is any breach of the Dog (Restricted Breeds) Regulations 2002 section 53 of the Dog Act 1976, there are provisions for a maximum penalty of $5,000.
-It also provides for the Chief Veterinary Officer of the Department
+Where there is any breach of the Dog Regulations 2013 and of the Dog Act 1976, there are provisions for a maximum

 On the 1 November 2013, the full Cat Act 2011 took effect and requires all cats that have reached six (6) months of age